 Sales

 Sales is responsible for the convention’s cash flow.
+They oversee administrative tasks year round.

 Con Store